Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 },
 ```

-Indicating the direction of relationship, the type and the `id` of the "connected" enteties.
+Indicating the direction of relationship, the type and the `id` of the "connected" entities.

 The relationships can be of the following types: